Tutorial: Use Dapr Bindings for event-driven work

 Confirm successful deployment

-2. Sign in to the Azure portal and search for the Container App resource by name.
+2. Sign in to the Azure portal, and then search for the container app resource by name.

-3. In the Container App dashboard, select Monitoring > Log stream.
+3. On the container app Overview page, select Monitoring > Log stream.

 4. Confirm the container is logging the same output as in the terminal earlier.